ManuGithubSteam/Surface3ProArch/README.md

 Now powertop and btmon should function without root password required.

-Add this to autostart script:

-`sudo powertop --auto-tune &`

 ### Systemd Service

-You can also make a systemd service and it will start at boot and autotune.
+You should also make a systemd service and it will start at boot and autotune.

 `nano /etc/systemd/system/powertop.service`